Saint Mary Magdalene Chapel@St. Matthew's Lutheran Church in NoHo

 AS IT EXISTED 2012 UNTIL EARLY 2021

 After pandemic restrictions have been lifted, DSFV inhabits a new and revised worship space within St. Matthew's.

-A description by Deacon Jim: In the 1950’s when this room was originally built, it was a Women’s Lounge and it was furnished with two stained glass windows reflecting feminine spirituality.
+A description of the "upper room" space by Deacon Jim: In the 1950’s when this room was originally built, it was a Women’s Lounge and it was furnished with two stained glass windows reflecting feminine spirituality.
 One is the Jewish matriarch Ruth and the other is Mary, the Mother of Jesus, thus symbolizing both Jewish and Christian Scriptures.
 Mary is depicted in priestly robes as the Mother of All Priests, a controversial portrayal that is frowned upon in orthodox Roman Catholicism.
 This tradition of Mary as Priest has been championed by the movement in favor of ordaining female clergy.
 It is rather curious that both figures have a sort of androgynous or transgendered appearance and could easily be mistaken for men in drag.
 With no disrespect to the artist or to the two women portrayed, such visual presentation takes on more significance in the latest use of the space as dedicated to prayer and worship for Lesbian, Gay, Bisexual, Trans, Inter-sexed and Queer/Questioning (LGBTIQ) individuals.